Erie County/Town ofHamburg

 Emergency Solutions Grant (HESG)

-The Erie County Department of Environment and Planning, on behalf of the Erie County Community Development Block Grant and HOME Investment Partnership Consortia, has prepared a draft 2020 Action Plan and a Consolidated Plan (CP) for 2020-2024.
+The Erie County Department of Environment and Planning, on behalf of the Erie County Community Development Block Grant and HOME Investment Partnership Consortia, has prepared a draft 2021 Action Plan.
 The document outlines the Consortia’s goals and objectives relative to housing, economic development, community development and homeless issues with specific attention given to the needs of low/moderate households residing in the Consortia communities.
 The following municipalities comprise the CDBG Consortium: Cities of Lackawanna and Tonawanda; Towns of Alden, Aurora, Boston, Brant, Clarence, Colden, Collins, Concord, Eden, Elma, Evans, Grand Island, Holland, Lancaster, Marilla, Newstead, North Collins, Orchard Park, Sardinia, Wales and West Seneca; Villages of Akron, Alden, Angola, Depew, East Aurora, Farnham, Gowanda, Lancaster, North Collins, Orchard Park and Springville.
 The HOME Consortium includes the above communities as well as the Town of Hamburg and the Villages of Blasdell and Hamburg.

-A public comment period on the draft Action Plan and Consolidated Plan will be held from January 3 to February 3, 2020.
+A public comment period on the draft Action Plan will be held from January 8 to February 10, 2021.
 Hard copies of the draft Action Plan and Consolidated Plan are available at the following locations: Erie County Department of Environment and Planning, Edward A. Rath Building, 95 Franklin Street – Room 1053, Buffalo; Public Libraries in the Villages of Akron, Angola and Hamburg; the Towns of Concord, Lancaster and Hamburg (Lakeshore Library); and the Cities of Buffalo (Main Branch), Lackawanna and Tonawanda; Lackawanna City Hall; Tonawanda Municipal Building, Hamburg Town Hall, Hamburg Community Development Office at 6122 South Park Avenue, Lackawanna Municipal Housing Authority and Tonawanda Municipal Housing Authority.
-The Draft Action Plan and Consolidated Plan can be viewed on Erie County’s web site at www2.erie.gov/environment/index.php?q=community-development and Town of Hamburg’s Draft Action Plan and Consolidated Plan can be viewed on its website at www.townofhamburgny.com/community-development/
+The Draft Action Plan can be viewed on Erie County’s web site at www.erie.gov and Town of Hamburg’s Draft Action Plan can be viewed on its website at www.townofhamburgny.com/community-development/

 Para asistencia en Español, se puede contactar a Mariely Ortiz (716) 858-1916 o Mariely.Ortiz@erie.gov